-Media24 is a leading media company in Africa with interests in newspapers, magazines, digital publishing, printing, distribution, book publishing, online services and ecommerce.
+Media24 is South Africa’s leading media company with interests in digital media and services, newspapers, magazines, ecommerce, book publishing, print and distribution.
 It is part of Naspers, a multinational group of media and ecommerce platforms.

 The core values that drive Media24’s conduct are courage, integrity, accountability and respect.

 These 7 key behaviours help us live our values and drive our culture:

 - We employ only the best

 2011 – 2017